 Xinjiang also has a lot of economic implications.
 China’s Belt and Road Initiative (BRI) has 1000s of freight trains and trucks carrying goods between China and Europe every year; and most of these trains and trucks go through Xinjiang.
 There are also many oil/gas pipelines from Central Asia that go through Xinjiang to power China’s industrial economy.
 An unstable Xinjiang will wreak havoc on the Chinese economy.

 The Chinese government is trying to help the poor people and fight the jihadists at the same time.
 While the West cries crocodile tears, Uyghurs are dancing and singing on “Uyghur Got Talent”:

-The US really needs to fix its foreign policy, which is now based on chaos, confrontation, wars, Machiavellian divide-and-conquer strategies, and endless propaganda.
+In conclusion, the US really needs to fix its foreign policy, which is now based on chaos, confrontation, wars, Machiavellian divide-and-conquer strategies, and endless propaganda.
 The US needs a positive approach that’s based on cooperation, friendly competition and ethical policies.